img

 The Future of AI

-A significant part of this transformation is driven by technologies like AI, ML and Deep Learning.
+The world is already digitizing at lightning speed.
+Businesses and governments are now utilizing the power of the internet, backed by innovative AI solutions, to provide better value for money to people.
+Technologies like AI, ML, and Deep Learning drive a significant part of this transformation.
 According to IBM’s Global AI Adoption Index 2022, the global AI adoption rate has steadily grown, and 35% of the companies worldwide have adopted AI.
 Another 42% of companies are in the process of exploring AI.

 AI adoption offers immense benefits to organizations.
 It helps in overcoming labor shortages by automating repetitive tasks performed by employees.